 3.3.5.2.
 The remuneration of the company's directors and managers shall be in accordance with Articles 22 and 26 of the company's articles of association: The remuneration of the chairman and directors shall be authorized by the board of directors according to the degree of their participation in the operation of the company and the value of their contributions, as well as the consideration of peers.
 The usual level is negotiated and if the company makes a profit in the current year, it may allocate no more than 2% for the remuneration of directors and no less than 2% for the remuneration of employees, and also according to the company's "Directors and Managers Remuneration Management Regulations", independent directors who also serve as functional committee members can receive travel fees and attendance fees.
 General directors can receive attendance fees.
-The salary and remuneration of the chairman and managers shall be submitted to the remuneration committee for deliberation and resolution of the Board of directors after considering the reasonableness of the correlation with the company's business performance and future risks, as well as the calculation of the individual's academic (financial) history, professional ability, title, rank, responsibility and performance appraisal method in accordance with the company's personnel rules and regulations
+The remuneration of the Chairman and executives is determined by referencing the latest salary survey reports from 104 CORPORATION to benchmark against industry salary levels.
+Salaries are calculated based on individual qualifications, professional abilities, and job responsibilities in accordance with the company's personnel regulations.
+Additionally, the latest salary trend reports from 104 CORPORATION are considered.
+The company first measures the annual operational results as a baseline according to the performance appraisal management regulations, then calculates individual salary adjustments and bonus bases based on the annual KPI results.
+These figures are then submitted to the remuneration committee for review and the board of directors for approval.